-- 11 A candidate shall be examined orally on the thesis and on subjects relevant to it.
+- 7.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
 The examination shall normally be held within three months of the date of submission of the thesis.
-Exceptions to this shall require approval by the Learning and Teaching Committee.
-In exceptional circumstances the Learning and Teaching Committee of the Senate may, on sufficient grounds submitted by the examiners and on the recommendation of the Board of the School, excuse the candidate from the oral examination or agree to its replacement by a written examination. - 12 The examiners having examined the candidate shall send their reports and recommendations to the Board of the School concerned.
-If the examiners do not agree in their recommendations or if for any other reason the Board of the School needs a further opinion, the Board shall recommend to the Senate the appointment of an additional external examiner who shall conduct a further examination of the candidate.
-For the duration of this process, the School Director of Learning, Teaching and Quality shall act in place of the Head of the School as Chair of the Board of the School. - 13 The Board of the School having considered the reports and recommendations of all the examiners shall then proceed in one of the following ways: - if the thesis and performance in the oral examination are of sufficient merit it shall recommend that the candidate be approved for the award of the degree of Master of Philosophy; - (2) if the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, it shall recommend that the candidate be approved for the award of the degree of Master of Philosophy, subject to completion of minor corrections within (a) six weeks or (b) if the required corrections are of a presentational nature, within one week: - (3) if the thesis and performance in the oral examination are not of sufficient merit for the degree of Master of Philosophy it shall recommend:
+Exceptions to this shall require approval by the Academic Director of Research Degree Programmes. - 7.2 Prior to the oral examination of the thesis the examiners shall each prepare independent preliminary reports regarding the candidate's performance. - 7.3 In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination. - 7.4 The examiners having examined the candidate shall send their joint final report and recommendations to the Head of School concerned (or nominee).
+If the examiners do not agree in their recommendations or if for any other reason the Head of School (or nominee) needs a further opinion, the Head of School (or nominee) shall recommend to the Academic Director of Research Degree Programmes, the appointment of an additional external examiner who shall conduct a further examination of the candidate. - 7.5 The Head of School (or nominee) having considered the final report and recommendation of all the examiners shall then proceed in one of the following ways: - If the thesis and performance in the oral examination are of sufficient merit they shall recommend that the candidate be approved for the award of the degree of Master of Philosophy; - (2) If the thesis and performance in the oral examination are of sufficient merit, but minor corrections are required, they shall recommend that the candidate be approved for the award of the degree of Master of Philosophy, subject to completion of minor corrections within three months;

-either

-(a) that the candidate be permitted to submit a revised thesis.
+- (3) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Master of Philosophy they shall recommend: - either (a) that the candidate be permitted to submit a revised thesis.
 Such a candidate shall submit a revised thesis within one year and may be required to undergo further oral examination.
-A candidate shall not be allowed to submit a revised thesis on more than one occasion;

-(b) that no degree be awarded.

-In all cases the recommendations of the Board of the School shall be laid before the Registrar and Secretary (or nominee) who shall ensure that appropriate action is taken on behalf of the Senate.
+A candidate shall not be allowed to submit a revised thesis on more than one occasion; - or (b) that no degree be awarded. - 7.6 In all cases the recommendations of the Head of School (or nominee) shall be laid before the Head of Postgraduate Research Service (or nominee) who shall ensure that appropriate action is taken on behalf of the Senate.